brodieaustin/poisoned-well-novel/poisoned-well.md

 The ferryman touched his nose and gave Quill a wink.
 "Of course, my good man.
 Speak no more.
 I'm sure I have a few of those out there in the world myself.
 Ah, and here's the young lady herself with my medicine."

-"Yes, but it is not fully prepeared."
+"Yes, but it is not fully prepared."
 The ferryman frowned.
 "I do not have anything to heat it with.
 It needs to be heated over a flame and cooled before you consume it.
-But no more than three drops on the middle of your tounge."
+But no more than three drops on the middle of your tongue."

 "Ah, that's a good girl.
 I want this mess cleared from my head."

 ***

-They travelled for several hours down the river.
+They traveled for several hours down the river.
 It was a wide river, sprawling and slow.
 The ferryman did not seem to exert himself working the craft, though Manan supposed the getting back upstream required more work.
 After the cold rough riding they had done in the mountains, Manan enjoyed this lazy, effortless way of travelling.

 Trees began to dot the landscape, then surround the river.
 Deep in their recesses, Manan could hear birds crying out and animals prowling, but there was little to see in the dense tangle and undergrowth.
 It did occur to her that they could be attached easily from the woods.
 They were very exposed on the raft.
 There was not even a cabin to hide in if they were shot with arrows.

 But they were not attacked.
 Soon enough bridges began to appear that spanned the river.
 They passed fisherman hauling in nets thrown out in the water.
-The river must have touched a road for some time because they saw farmers with handcarts and oxens.
+The river must have touched a road for some time because they saw farmers with handcarts and oxen.
 A few messengers galloped by.
-A troop of soliders marched over a bridge.
+A troop of soldiers marched over a bridge.

 All of these people, coming and going, were part of the ebb and flow of life in this area.
 The ebb and flow meant that the town and castle were nearby.
 But it also suggested to Manan that stability, normality, might just be lurking nearby.
-The idea of being away from towers inhabitated by madmen, of being chased in the woods by avenging guardians, was appealing to her.
+The idea of being away from towers inhabited by madmen, of being chased in the woods by avenging guardians, was appealing to her.
 If she only knew why Quill had settled on this place, instead of some other far flung place, she could rest easier.

-For his part, Quill seemed more on edge rather than less, almost in direct proprostion to her increased sense of comfort and relieve.
+For his part, Quill seemed more on edge rather than less, almost in direct opposition to her increased sense of comfort and relieve.
 Manan could tell that he struggled to keep his head up and looking about naturally.
 When a rider trotted by, he would dart casual glances, sometimes turning his whole body in a meandering, seemingly pointless circle.
 But it was clear that he was keeping track of everyone they passed.

 When they reached the ferry's end, the ferryman and his boy got to work landing the craft, unsecuring the wagon, and preparing for the next passenger.
-True to his word, as soon as they rolled off the ferry and began to roll the wagon up the river bank, the ferryman turned to his work and ignored their presence completley.
-He might as well ahve not had any passengers from the lack of interest that he displayed.
+True to his word, as soon as they rolled off the ferry and began to roll the wagon up the river bank, the ferryman turned to his work and ignored their presence completely.
+He might as well have not had any passengers from the lack of interest that he displayed.

 "We can only hope that his memory is as bad as he said."

-"Look at him," was Manan's reponse.
+"Look at him," was Manan's response.
 "He does not even look like he knows we exist now."

 "Yes, for now.
 But when a man's life hangs in the balance, it is amazing what he can suddenly remember."

 "Do you think that it would come to that?"

 "Hard to say.
-It all depends on how deeply you've woudned the powerful people who took charge of Ethne."
+It all depends on how deeply you've wounded the powerful people who took charge of Ethne."

 "Why would they care?
 They can burn coal dust in their grates, for all I care."